leap-project/leap/README.md

 ```

 ### Installing MySQL
-Make sure to have gcc installed in your machine because go-sqlite3 is cgo package.
+Make sure to have gcc installed in your machine because go-sqlite3 is a cgo package.
 Installing go-sqlite3 requires gcc, but after initial installation leap can run without relying on gcc.
 ```
 go get github.com/mattn/go-sqlite3
 go install github.com/mattn/go-sqlite3